Frequently Asked Questions

 In addition to our comprehensive medical services, we provide services such as neurofeedback, nutrition counseling, cooking classes and intravenous vitamin C therapy.

 Do the doctors prescribe bioidentical hormones (also known natural hormones)?

 Yes, but you still need to see a gynecologist for your annual Woman Wellness exam.
-If you are interested in becoming a participant in the current natural hormone clinical trial, please contact our research coordinator at 913-588-6104.

 Can any of your doctors be my Primary Care Physician (PCP)?

 No. Patients who see one of our physicians should also have a Primary Care Physician (PCP).